approov/quickstart-react-native/README.md

 #### Android Devices

 Connect a physical Android device to your host platform over USB.
 See [Run apps on a hardware device](https://developer.android.com/studio/run/device) for full instructions.

-To explicitly specify the device, determine the device id, by running `adb devices`, and run React Native on Android using the `--deviceid` flag:
+Use `adb devices` to verify that this device is connected and no other device or emulator is running.
+Then run the `run-android` command as before:

 ```
-$ yarn run react-native run-android --deviceId 7890PQR
+$ yarn run react-native run-android
 ```

 Approov is now integrated, but the fetch shapes API calls are still failing because the app is not registered with Approov and appears as an untrusted API client.